HFM3/owlet/README.md

 ### Developed for Field Researchers
 Owlet is a Python library for interacting with EGF files and mapping them.

 EGF a is file structure that allows geo-data to be easily recorded without traditional GIS software.
-An EGF file contains all of the necessary components required to define geospatial features without over-complicating it.
+An EGF file contains all of the necessary components required to define geospatial features— without overcomplicating it.

 ## EGF File Example